 As the new bodies find their feet, there are as many changes behind the scenes.
 The Lord Chief Justice and the judiciary are now supported by the Directorate of Judicial Offices for England and Wales, which comprises the judicial office, the judicial communications office, and the Judicial Studies Board.
 Together, they have a staff of 130, all seconded civil servants, and a budget of ?14 million.
-Its director is Debora Matthews, principal private secretary to Lord Irvine when he was Lord Chancellor.
+Its director is Debora Matthews, principal private secretary to Lord Irvine when he was Lord Ch

 Based at the Royal Courts of Justice, the Judicial Office includes personal support and jurisdictional teams for the senior civil, criminal and family judges, which will maintain close liaison with the relevant government departments. ?We want strong links while maintaining our independence,?
 Ms Matthews explains. ?Having a dialogue doesn?t mean giving up your independence of thought or position.?
 But it should mean initiatives are not sprung on the judiciary without warning.

 There is also the strategy and planning team, which will support the judicial executive board and Judges Council.
 The ?most interesting of all?, she says, is the human resources team, which will support judges from their involvement in the appointment process, through to the deployment of judges, ticketing and welfare.

 Ms Matthews says the directorate is not a de facto ministry of justice. ?We are not an arm of the executive.
 We are very clearly on a different constitutional island, nor do we have a separate statutory identity.?